vincentwoo/blog/_posts/2015-01-13-creating-google-hangouts-with-apps-via-url.md

 EiLDJdXV0.
 ```

-which thend redirects to a normal hangouts URL where your app is embedded as a
+which then redirects to a normal hangouts URL where your app is embedded as a
 full room app.
 Let's break apart what's going on with this url!
 The params in
 that URL are: